vertebrae-ent/vertebrae-ent.github.io/README.md

 ```

 If you do make changes, remember that the website will be published automatically when code is pushed to the `main` branch.
 This is done using the [`Build and Deploy`](./.github/workflows/build-deploy.yml) Github Action included in this repo.

+## Alternative way to make changes

+Open vscode online on the repo from here: https://vscode.dev/github/vertebrae-ent/vertebrae-ent.github.io/tree/staging

+Make your changes, commit and push directly from vscode.
+But this will not allow you to test your changes before pushing them, unless you set up [github codespaces](https://docs.github.com/codespaces/about-codespaces).

 ## Micro Content Management System - Introduction